bhratsharmaa/Pizza_Sales/README.md

  Plan inventory management strategies to meet the demand for popular pizza options during peak times, ensuring no stockouts or delays.

+ # Challenges faced and solutions

+## Challenge 1:
+ Extracting actionable insights from a large dataset can be daunting.
+Crafting SQL queries that yield meaningful insights can be time-consuming.

+## Approach:
+ Embraced this challenge by employing advanced SQL techniques, including aggregations, subqueries, and joins.
+By systematically analyzing the data, we identified trends, correlations, and outliers to uncover valuable insights that could drive sales growth.

+## Challenge 2:
+Selecting the most appropriate chart types in Power BI to effectively communicate insights can be complex.
+Using the wrong chart type may obscure the message or mislead stakeholders.

+## Approach:
+ Tackled this challenge by considering the nature of each insight.
+Meticulously matched the data and insights with appropriate chart types such as bar charts, line graphs, scatter plots, and heatmaps.
+This approach ensured that our visualizations effectively conveyed the information at hand.

+ ## Challenge 3:
+ Building an interactive Power BI dashboard with slicers that cater to diverse user needs can be intricate.
+Balancing functionality and simplicity is crucial.

+ ## Approach:
+ arefully designed the dashboard layout and integrated slicers strategically.